-Sr. No AUTH IORITY CORRESPONDING DUTIES 1.
-Central Pollution (i) Grant and Renewal of Extended Producer Responsibility Control Board, - Authorisation and monitoring of its compliance.
-Delhi (ii) Maintain information on Extended Producer Responsibility - Authorisation on its web site. (iii) Set and revise targets for collection of e-waste from time to time. (iv) Coordination with State Pollution Control Boards (v) Preparation of Guidelines for Environmentally Sound Management of e-waste.
-(VI) Conduct random check for ascertaining compliance of the e-waste rules and identification of such importers of Producers who have not applied for Extended Producer Pospopsibility authorisation or are not complying with Responsibility authorisation of are not complying with RoHS provision.
-Wherever necessary Central Pollution Control Board will seek the help of customs department or any other agency of the Government of India. ii) Conduct random inspection of dismantler or recycler or refurbisher. iii) Documentation, compilation of data on e-waste and uploading on websites of Central Pollution Control Board (ix) Actions against violation of these rules. (x) Conducting training programmes. (xi) Submit Annual Report to the Ministry. (xii) Enforcement of provisions regarding reduction in use of nazardous substances in manufacture of electrical and electronic equipment. (xiv) Set and revise targets for compliance to the reduction in use of hazardous substance in manufacture of electrical and electronic equipment from time to time. (xv) Any other function delegated by the Ministry under these rules from time to time.
+Sr. No AUTH IORITY CORRESPONDING DUTIES Central Control Delhi Pollution Board, (i) Grant and Renewal of Extended Producer Responsibility - Authorisation and monitoring of its compliance. (ii) Maintain information on Extended Producer Responsibility - Authorisation on its web site. (iii) Set and revise targets for collection of e-waste from time to time. (iv) Coordination with State Pollution Control Boards (v) Preparation of Guidelines for Environmentally Sound Management of e-waste. (vi) Conduct random check for ascertaining compliance of the e-waste rules and identification of such importers or producers who have not applied for Extended Producer Responsibility authorisation or are not complying with RoHS provision.
+Wherever necessary, Central Pollution Control Board will seek the help of customs department or any other agency of the Government of India. (vii) Conduct random inspection of data on e-waste and uploading on websites of Central Pollution Control Board (ix) Actions against violation of these rules. (x) Conducting training programmes. (xi) Submit Annual Report to the Ministry. (xii) Interaction with IT industry for reducing hazardous substances. (xiv) Set and revise targets for compliance to the reduction in use of hazardous substance in manufacture of electrical and electronic equipment from time to time. (xv) Any other function delegated by the Ministry under these rules from time to time.

-2. State Pollution Control Boards or Committees of Union territories (i) Inventorisation of e-waste. (ii) Grant and renewal of authorisation to manufacturers, dismantlers, recyclers and refurbishers. (ii) Monitoring and compliance of Extended Producer Responsibility - Authorisation as directed by Central Pollution Control Board and that of dismantlers, recyclers and refurbishers authorisation. (iv) Conduct random inspection of dismantler or recycler or refurbisher. (v) Maintain online information regarding authorisation granted to manufacturers, dismantlers, recyclers and refurbishers.
+2. State Pollution Control Boards or Committees of Union territories (i) (i) (ii) Inventorisation of e-waste.
+Grant and renewal of authorisation to manufacturers, dismantlers, recyclers and refurbishers.
+Monitoring and compliance of Extended Producer Responsibility - Authorisation as directed by Central Pollution Control Board and that of dismantlers, recyclers and refurbishers authorisation. (i∨) Conduct random inspection of dismantler or recycler or refurbisher.
+(V) Maintain online information regarding authorisation granted to manufacturers, dismantlers, recyclers and refurbishers.

 Sr. No AUTHORITY CORRESPONDING DUTIES (vi) Implementation of programmes to encourage environmentally sound recycling. (vii) Action against violations of these rules. (viii) Any other function delegated by the Ministry under these rules.
 3. Urban Local Bodies (Municipal Committee or Council or Corporation) To ensure that e-waste if found to be mixed with Municipal Solid Waste is properly segregated, collected and is channelised to authorised dismantler or recycler.
 To ensure that e-waste pertaining to orphan products is collected and channelised to authorised dismantler or recycler.
 4. Port authority under Indian Ports Act, 1908 (15 of 1908) and Customs Authority under the Customs Act, 1962 (52 of 1962) (i) Verify the Extended Producer Responsibility - Authorisation. (ii) Inform Central Pollution Control Board of any illegal traffic for necessary action. (iii) Take action against importer for violations under the Indian Ports Act, 1908/Customs Act, 1962.

-[See Rules 5(1) (g), 13(1) (i), 13(1) (vi)]
+FORM-1 [See Rules 5(1) (g), 13(1) (i), 13(1) (vi)]